What's in a Name? A Case for the Global Legal Entity Identifier

 - The ability to uniquely and specifically identify counterparties (in order to avoid possible domino effects or circular obligations)

-Back in 2008, there was no way to generate this comprehensive, real-time view of the organisation’s legal structure and information about counterparties.
+Back in 2008, there was no way to generate this comprehensive, real-time view of the organization’s legal structure and information about counterparties.
 Decision-makers were left to guess.

 It was a very expensive lesson.